genesiscommunitysuccess/docs/docs/server-reference/other-modules/cache.md

 id: cache

 ---
-Database caching on local microserviceis supported out of the box.
+Database caching on local microservices is supported out of the box.
 You can configure a caching layer for any Genesis module.
 The cache can reduce the database workload for tables that contain static data.

 ## Configuration